Tof-Arei/lcms/README.md

 # FluxCP-LCMS
-Light Content Management System for Hercules FluxCP by Arei
+Light Content Management System for Hercules FluxCP V1.0b by Arei

-Version : 1.0b

-Changelog :
-1.0b [Arei]:
-- Beta release

-Thanks to/Credits :
+Credits/Thanks to :
 - The FluxCP developers and contributors.
 - The Hercules developers and contributors.
 - Feefty for his invaluable help through his support addon.